KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 - To upload data to a back-end server using a HTTP POST
 - ...

 Services, and the difference between them and typical Java threads, are explained in detail in the [Services overview dev guide](https://developer.android.com/guide/components/services).

-The use services are not part of this course.
+The usage of services is not part of this course.

 ## Using intents to interact with other apps